Dinner Rolls Recipe

 - 6 to 6-1/2 cups all-purpose flour

-- 1. In a large bowl, dissolve yeast in warm water with 1 teaspoon sugar.
-Add the milk, butter, eggs, salt, 3 cups flour and remaining sugar; beat until smooth.
+- 1. In a small bowl, dissolve yeast in warm water.
+In a large bowl, combine milk, softened butter, eggs, sugar, salt, yeast mixture and 3 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough.

-- 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- 2. Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

-- 4. Bake at 375° for 20-25 minutes or until golden brown.
-Lightly brush with melted butter if desired.
-Place pans on wire racks.
+- 4. Bake until golden brown, 20-25 minutes.
+If desired, brush tops lightly with melted butter.
+Cool on wire racks.
 Serve warm.
 Yield: 2 dozen.

 Reviews for Dinner Rolls